 Where Does Riesling Wine Come From?

 As the birthplace of riesling grapes and a cooler climate, Germany puts out what many consider the best riesling wines worldwide.
 The Mosel-Saar-Ruwer region, in particular, provides the perfect combination of chilly temperatures and sunlight.
-Although riesling grapes perform best in cold climates and sunny areas, the popularity of riesling wine has led to riesling grapes being planted around the globe.
+Although riesling grapes perform best in cold climates and sunny areas, the popularity of the wine has led to them being planted around the globe.

 Along with Germany, here are some of the world’s top regions for growing riesling grapes: